 We are still considering your personal affairs – but not family affairs.
 This paragraph relates to your employment.
 The judgements of employment tribunals are less consistent and often less logical than the decision of a judge.
 Employment disputes therefore cry out for mediation.

-To the employee, there are additional particular advantages of mediation.
-You may be able to negotiate benefits that are outside the scope of what an employment tribunal could order.
+For both the employer and the employee, mediation offers great advantages.
+The fact is that you may be able to negotiate benefits that are outside the scope of what an employment tribunal could order.
 You will probably be interested not merely in compensation but in preserving your reputation, obtaining a good reference, possibly continuing your present employment, and of course, getting on with your life.

 Most importantly, however serious your dispute is, mediation will leave your relationship with your employer less acrimonious that it would be after a tribunal claim.
 It is possible that, even if you take new employment elsewhere, your paths will cross again.

 Most employment law mediations take place on the premises on the employer.
 That might not be possible if the company does not have a totally private space.
 The employee may also feel insecure on the company’s premises, preferring an entirely neutral location.
 Apart from that, considerations are: distance and travel time, travel cost and hire of rooms.
 Here are some useful suggestions.